freeCodeCamp/devdocs/docs/file-scrapers.md

 ### Nokogiri
 ### Ruby / Minitest
 ### Ruby on Rails
+* Download a release at https://github.com/rails/rails/releases or clone https://github.com/rails/rails.git (checkout to the branch of the rails' version that is going to be scraped)
+* Open "railties/lib/rails/api/task.rb" and comment out any code related to sdoc ("configure_sdoc")
+* Run "bundle install --without db && bundle exec rake rdoc" (in the Rails directory)
+* Run "cd guides && bundle exec rake guides:generate:html"
+* Copy the "guides/output" directory to "html/guides"
+* Copy the "html" directory to "docs/rails~[version]"

 ### Ruby
 Download the tarball of Ruby from https://www.ruby-lang.org/en/downloads/, extract it, run `./configure && make html` in your terminal (while your are in the ruby directory) and move